 The stylus or needle of your turntable is found on the tip of the cantilever which is attached to the cartridge mounted under the headshell.
 The cantilever and stylus are removable so that replacements can be made when necessary or to make fine adjustments.
 It is through the stylus that physical vibrations are translated into audio signal.

 Styli are diamond-tipped and come in two shapes, spherical and elliptical, which determine their effectiveness at tracking the grooves of a vinyl record.
 Since playing vinyl is ultimately a destructive action the preferred choice here is an elliptical stylus since it offers better audio quality and is less destructive to the vinyl by exerting less pressure while tracking.
 This is not to say that spherical styli are bad in any way however they are typically found on less expensive, low end cartridges.

 These are the basics of the anatomy of a turntable that you’ll need to know when you’re shopping around.
 Of course once you’ve made you choice and you begin to delve into audio quality in search of the perfect sound, the better your initial choice of turntable the more options you’ll have for upgrades and settings.

-Check out our article on how to rock the best audio setup for your turntable.
+Check out my article on how to rock the best audio setup for your turntable.